imbenrabi/-Transaction-Manager/README.md

 ## Roadmap
 - GetAllCategory aggregation route server side.
-- upgrade catgeories view to a fully fleged dashboard.
+- upgrade categories view to a worthy dashboard using recharts.